ositaka/soul-healing-decapcms/data/page/home.md

       show: true
       name: Embrace Healing
     text: >-
-      Step into a peaceful sanctuary where Trance Healing blends your intentions, breath, and open heart with the warm energy of the spirit world.
-Close your eyes, let go of your worries, and trust the gentle flow.
+      Enter into a peaceful space where Trance Healing harmonizes your intentions, breath, and open heart with the warm energy of the spirit world.
+Close your eyes, release your worries, and trust the gentle flow.
-      Feel the caring energy wrap around you, bringing balance in a way that’s personal and unique to you.
+      Feel the soothing energy embracing you, bringing balance in a way that is personal and unique to you.

-      ***With Love and Gratitude,***
+      ***With Love & Gratitude,***

       *Tiago Araújo*